kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rules_management.md

 the `Folder Index` on each `RuleMngmtOutcome` (lower index = higher in the list) and re-run `checkmk export_rules`.

+## Static (host-independent) rules

+Most setup rules are calculated per host: the Syncer loops over every host, renders the templates against that host's attributes and matches the conditions.
+When a rule does **not** depend on any host data — its value, folder and conditions contain no host attributes and resolve to exactly the same Checkmk rule for every host — that per-host pass is pure overhead.

+Enable **Static** on such a rule.
+The Syncer then renders it **once** against an empty context and always creates it, skipping the per-host calculation entirely.
+On large inventories this noticeably speeds up `checkmk export_rules`.

+Notes:

+- The rule's match conditions (`Condition Type` / conditions) are **ignored** for static rules — a static rule is always emitted once.
+- Only use it when the templates reference no host attributes.
+A hardcoded `Condition Host`, a fixed `Value Template`, or a `{% for %}` loop over a literal list are fine; anything reading `{{HOSTNAME}}` or other host labels is not.
+- `Loop over list` is not supported on static rules (it iterates a host attribute list) and is skipped with a log entry.

 ## Finding the Ruleset ID and Value Format

 The easiest way to find the correct ruleset ID and the expected JSON value format is to: